siberianfox/tinygwiki/Connecting-TinyG.md

 * TE/Amp 3-644463-4 (need one per motor)

 ### Find the Coil Pairs
-The first thing you need to do is make sure you know which wires are connected to the same coil.
+The first step is make sure you know which wires are connected to the same coil.

 Bipolar motors have 4 wires (2 pairs), Unipolar motors typically have 6.
 Some other motors have 5, or 8, or whatever.
 8 wire motors are usually wired as 2 sets of bipolar windings (i.e. essentially 2 bipolars wired together).
 5 wire motors are usually in a "star" configuration that has a common ground and require a specialized driver.
 TinyG cannot drive 5 wire steppers.